kubevirt/kubevirt-tekton-tasks/tasks/copy-template/README.md

 ### Parameters

-- **sourceTemplateName**: Name of an OKD template to copy template from.
+- **sourceTemplateName**: Name of an OpenShift template to copy template from.
-- **sourceTemplateNamespace**: Namespace of an source OKD template to copy template from. (defaults to active namespace)
+- **sourceTemplateNamespace**: Namespace of an source OpenShift template to copy template from. (defaults to active namespace)
-- **targetTemplateName**: Name of an target OKD template.
+- **targetTemplateName**: Name of an target OpenShift template.
-- **targetTemplateNamespace**: Namespace of an target OKD template to create in. (defaults to active namespace)
+- **targetTemplateNamespace**: Namespace of an target OpenShift template to create in. (defaults to active namespace)

 ### Results